dappforce/subsocial-docs/docs/announcements/Domains.md

 displayed_sidebar: announcementSidebar
 ---

-We are happy to launch dotsama domains.
+We are excited to launch Dotsama Domains!